 - iii.
 Person who conducted the postal ballot exercise: NA - iv.
 Whether any special resolution is proposed to be conducted through postal ballot:

 No special resolution is proposed to be conducted through the postal ballot as on the date of this report.

-v.
-Procedure for postal ballot -NA
+- v.
+Procedure for postal ballot NA - vi.
+Extra Ordinary General Meeting: